hardy333/quiz/README.md

 -Type values are crucial for quiz rendering and logic.
 If they are not provided in JSON, the quiz component will fail.
 -Options and correct answer(s) are included; the number of options and correct answers is not limited in the case of a multiple-choice question.

+Every question can also have an optional navigation array.
+This array manages conditional rendering of the next question based on the user's current question answers.

   ## Aditional features
   - Json viewer
   - Quiz result viewer, after completing it. (quiz remembers and keeps trak of every answerd question cronologically)